Be a mercy to men affected by mental health

 We’ve partnered with Meridian Centre to Break the Silence

 Breaking the Silence is a project launched by the Meridian Centre in Bradford to provide dedicated counselling services to men and boys from ethnic communities.
 Meridian Centre is at the forefront of building an alliance of minority mental health specialists.
 With our help, the Breaking the Silence project has helped reach hundreds of men seeking mental health support.
 Your mercy can help us to provide specialised psychotherapy to at-risk men, many of whom are predominantly Muslim and facing mental health crises.

 Why give through Human Appeal?

-Last winter, we helped to collect 22,917 coats from across the UK during our annual Wrap Up campaign in partnership with Hands on London.
+Last winter, we helped to collect 20,337 coats from across the UK during our annual Wrap Up campaign in partnership with Hands on London.
 Together we supported people who are homeless, vulnerable, refugees or dependent on food banks.
-During the campaign, we were supported in 7 cities across the UK by 39 national and local organizations and companies.
-In total, 117 volunteers gave 358.75 hours collecting and sorting coats.
+During the campaign, we supported in 7 cities across the UK.
+In total, 109 volunteers gave 445 hours collecting and sorting coats.

 Give mercy now